Are applied psychology students positive about remote learning?

 What improves interaction in tutorials, seminars, and workshops?

-Breakout discussions, assigned roles within groups and concise polls or quizzes stimulate participation and give immediate feedback on understanding.
-Staff moderation that prompts contribution and keeps focus on the learning outcomes sustains momentum.
-Provide a short written recap after each session so students who cannot attend live still receive the key learning and can contribute on discussion boards.
+Breakout discussions, assigned roles within groups, and concise polls or quizzes stimulate participation and give immediate feedback on understanding.
+Staff moderation that prompts contribution and keeps focus on learning outcomes sustains momentum.
+Provide a short written recap after each session so students who cannot attend live still get the key points and can contribute on discussion boards.

 What technical challenges matter most?